Kitware/CMake/Help/command/add_library.rst

 A ``SHARED`` library may be marked with the :prop_tgt:`FRAMEWORK` target property to create an OS X Framework.

+If a library does not export any symbols, it must not be declared as a ``SHARED`` library.
+For example, a Windows resource DLL or a managed C++/CLI DLL that exports no unmanaged symbols would need to be a ``MODULE`` library.
+This is because CMake expects a ``SHARED`` library to always have an associated import library on Windows.

 By default the library file will be created in the build tree directory corresponding to the source tree directory in which the command was invoked.
 See documentation of the :prop_tgt:`ARCHIVE_OUTPUT_DIRECTORY`,